Nagaram, Medchal–Malkajgiri district: Nagaram Municipality

-Nagaram Munilcipality was Establilshed on 20-04-2019.
+Nagaram Municipality was Establilshed on 20-04-2019.
 Which is located very near to Hyderabad (Capital of Telangana).
 And is Highly Facilitated by all means of transportations and very adjacent to ORR.

 Municipality Specialities: Very Comfortable area for Living, Education, Hospitality and having a scope of new resources of Employment in all stages.

 Nagaram Municipality consisting of 103 colonies Approximately total population of above 64542 including rampally village which is merged into Nagaram Municipality.

 Till 2013 this area was dotted with green paddy fields everywhere.
 This has changed a lot due to the demand for residential apartments and commercial establishments all across Rampally main road.
 The demand for residential houses has increased because of various reasons like the proximity to Outer Ring Road, declaration of Nagaram municipality and due to abundant options for public transport.
 Nagaram is situated about 481 metres (1,578 ft) above sea level.
 There are 3 lakes Nagaram Annarayana Cheruvu, Nagaram Cheruvu, Rampally Cheruvu, in the vicinity of the area.

-This is one of the reasons the area is witnessing major development in terms of commercial establishments all across the main road.
+Newly merged village's in Nagaram Municipality they are: